S3

 Send processed data from Unstructured to Amazon S3.

-The following video shows how to fulfill the minimum set of S3 prerequisites:
+The following video shows how to fulfill the minimum set of Amazon S3 requirements:

 -